vishal945vr/Product-Sale-analysis-/README.md

-#The notebook contains Python code and markdown text related to analyzing product sales data.
-Below is a summary of its content:

-Code Execution and Data Handling:
+#Code Execution and Data Handling:
-Libraries Imported:
+1-Libraries Imported:

 pandas for data manipulation
 numpy for numerical operations seaborn for data visualization matplotlib.pyplot for plotting

-Data Loading and Cleaning:
+2-Data Loading and Cleaning:

 The data is loaded from an Excel file (book1.xlsx).
 Initial data inspection using head() and describe().